EleanorKahn/Zephyr-Gallery/README.md

 ## Acknowledgements
-Many thanks to Nick for his help troubleshooting serverless functions.
+Many thanks to Nick for his help troubleshooting serverless functions, and UI suggestions.

 ### Notes
 This was originally a Brad Traversy project that I screenshot and recreated from my images.
 I ended up being pretty close, and the only things I ended up having to correct were some of the text size and some of the padding/margins.